 “I would like to see events like this one more often in the area to get us more involved in the tech field in an area that is mostly tourism, business and marketing.
 I appreciate the opportunity Google is creating for locals in Miami.”

 The Baltimore program provided an opportunity for participants to learn about life at Google and take a deeper dive into Technical Infrastructure at scale.
 Participants learned about teams including Security and Privacy, Corporate Engineering and Google's Data Centers through a series of tech talks, panels and fireside chats.

-"The events team crafted a remarkable experience and all Googlers were engaging and full of radiant energy and good vibes.
+"[Google] crafted a remarkable experience and all Googlers were engaging and full of radiant energy and good vibes.
 I really appreciate having that energy focused in Baltimore, if only for two days.
 I felt fully supported by a diverse and inclusive environment.
-And at the same time, I felt at ease to engage in dynamic conversations that are shaping the Infrastructure that we all love.
-So again, thank you!”
+And at the same time, I felt at ease to engage in dynamic conversations that are shaping the infrastructure that we all love.
+Thank you!”